Post-Secondary Education

 - Practice self-advocacy and communication skills

-2024 Catch the College Wave Events
+All Fall 2024 Catch the College Wave Event Dates Have Passed

 Catch the Wave Manual – A guide to post-secondary education for students with disabilities in South Dakota.